-How To Fix A Luxating Patella (Trick Knee) In A Dog Without Surgery
+How to Fix a Luxating Patella (Bad Knee) in a Dog Without Surgery

 Some dog owners will also say that their dog has a “trick knee” after a cruciate ligament tear, but ruptured ligaments are actually a lot more serious and have to be treated quite differently.
 If not treated properly they may even require surgery.

 Your new puppy may have been diagnosed with a trick knee during his first exam.
 You may have just noticed your puppy running on one back leg, or running with both back legs together (bunny hopping).
 This is more common is some breeds but can happen in any size dog, and at any age.

 When this problem is first noticed and diagnosed the vet will probably recommend strict confinement.
 She might try NSAIDs like Rimadyl or aspirin, and may even want to put your dog on a course of steroids.
 Sometimes these things will work.